Attempted assassination of Ronald Reagan: Shooting

 At 2:27 p.m., Reagan exited the hotel through "President's Walk" on Florida Avenue, where reporters waited.
 He left the T Street NW exit toward his waiting limousine as Hinckley waited in the crowd.
 The Secret Service had extensively screened those attending the president's speech, but allowed an unscreened group to stand within 15 ft of him, behind a rope line.
 The agency uses multiple layers of protection.
 Local police in the outer layer briefly check people, Secret Service agents in the middle layer check for weapons and more agents form the inner layer immediately around the president.
 Hinckley had penetrated the first two layers.

 As several hundred people applauded Reagan, the president unexpectedly passed right in front of Hinckley.
 Reporters standing behind a rope barricade 20 feet away asked questions.
 As Mike Putzel of the Associated Press shouted "Mr. President—", Hinckley assumed a crouch position and rapidly fired a Röhm RG-14 .22 LR blue steel revolver six times in 1.7 seconds, missing the president with all six shots.

 The first shot hit White House press secretary James Brady in the head above his left eye, passing through underneath his brain and shattering his brain cavity.
 The bullet had a small explosive charge within it which exploded on impact.
 District of Columbia police officer Thomas Delahanty recognized the sound as a gunshot and turned his head sharply to the left to identify the shooter.
 As he did so, he was struck in the back of his neck by the second shot, the bullet ricocheting off his spine.
 Delahanty fell on top of Brady, screaming "I am hit!"

 Hinckley now had a clear shot at the president, but Alfred Antenucci, a labor official from Cleveland who was standing nearby, and saw Hinckley fire, struck him on the head, and began to wrestle him from behind.
 Upon hearing the shots, Special Agent in Charge Jerry Parr almost instantly grabbed Reagan by the shoulders and dove with him toward the open rear door of the limousine.
 Agent Ray Shaddick trailed just behind Parr to assist in throwing both men into the car.
 The third round overshot the president, instead hitting the window of a building across the street.
-Parr's actions likely saved Reagan from being hit in the head.
+Parr's actions likely saved Reagan from being shot in the head.